egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 | Auxiliary   | [Justify](#justify)                                               | An utterance which engage in persuasion through justification or substantiation.                                                                                                                                                     |
 | Auxiliary   | [Citations](#citations-updated-on-feb-25th) (Updated on Feb 25th) | Citation is segment of the text where external source(s) are referenced in the text.                                                                                                                                                 |

+{: .note}
-Note that in the example on this page, **Bold** face is used to show the span on which the tag is put. *Italics* shows the context which helps to decide the category.
+In the example on this page, **Bold** face is used to show the span on which the tag is put. *Italics* shows the context which helps to decide the category.

 We are going to look at the raw sentences and tag any of the following `engagement moves`.
 Using the previous example.
 - `In my view (ENTERTAIN)`, the banks have been greedy.